cgtinker/BlendArMocap/README.md

 # BlendArMocap <br>
+BlendArMocap is a Blender add-on to preform Hand, Face and Pose Detection in Blender using just a Webcam.
+The detected data can be easily transferred to rifigy rigs. <br>

 ## Setup Instructions<br>
 Blender has to be started with **elevated permissions** in order to install the required packages _opencv_ and _mediapipe_ via the add-ons preferences.